alonzowolfram/network-scores/README.md

 # Introduction
-This repository contains all the code used to calculate the network scores as seen in the paper (...).
+This repository contains all the code used to calculate the network scores as seen in our forthcoming paper (details to be provided as soon as it is published).

 # R version
 All code was written for R version 4.0.3 (2020-10-10) -- "Bunny-Wunnies Freak Out" on a x86_64-pc-linux-gnu (64-bit) environment.
 The code will probably work on other versions of R from at least R version 3.6.3 and on other platforms, but this is not guaranteed.